Skip links

 There are several car rental services you could opt for from our local tour agencies.
 A few car rental counters are also available at Kuching International Airport for you to book right after exiting the arrival gate.

 Book a Grab or Taxi from anywhere in Kuching to reach your destination.
-Download the Grab application on your smartphone to book your Grab ride and for more information on how to book Taxi, visit www.kuchingtaxi.com by clicking on the title.
+Download the Grab application on your smartphone to book your Grab ride and for more information on how to book Taxi, visit www.kuchingtaxi.com or click on the icon.

 Hydrogen Bus

 Hop on to Sarawak Metro’s eco-friendly H2 bus ride.
-Check out the available routes and schedule by clicking on the title.
+Check out the available routes and schedule by clicking on the icon.

 Hotels